 Through a combination of in-house and commissioned research, the Institute investigates broadly defined land policy issues as well as more specific themes such as municipal fiscal health.

 In partnership with the Association of Collegiate Schools of Planning, the Lincoln Institute is holding a competition for the development of innovative curricula and case studies focused on local government finance, urban poverty and spatial inequality, climate change, and related land policy issues.
-The Curriculum Innovation awards (three $10,000 awards) will honor excellence in teaching and design of learning experiences that are accessible, engaging, and effective for all students.
-The deadline for submissions is February 5, 2018.
-The Case Study awards (ten $1,000 awards) will be awarded to authors to write case studies that will be hosted in a digital case study library and freely available for anyone.
-The deadline for submissions is January 2, 2018.
+The Curriculum Innovation awards (three $7,000 awards) will honor excellence in teaching and design of learning experiences that are accessible, engaging, and effective for all students.
+The deadline for submissions is February 11, 2019.
+The Case Study awards (ten $2,000 awards) will be awarded to authors to write case studies that will be hosted in a digital case study library and freely available for anyone.
+The deadline for submissions is December 21, 2018.

 The Lincoln Institute China Program annually sponsors a small number of fellows researching land markets, urban planning, local public finance, land taxation, and urban development in China.

 Application Period: May 6, 2018 - June 7, 2018

 The Program on Latin America and Caribbean holds an annual request for research proposals on key themes related to land policy and urban development in the Latin America region, selecting approximately 10 to 15 original research proposals each year.
 Over the years, the Program's research initiative has generated a body of knowledge on themes ranging from the relationship between formal and informal land markets, the effects and benefits of value capture, effective approaches to address informal settlements, affordable housing and social-spatial segregation, and the relationship between land policy and climate change adaptation.
 Commissioned research generates a number of publications, supports the Institute's educational programs, and helps build a network of senior and junior researchers and educational institutions across the region.